radiomix/backup-instance-to-ebs/README.md

 ```
 $./prepare-instance.sh
 ```
+It also genreates X509 files to bundle the new AMI.
+*User input may be required*.

 ###**Step 2** `register-ebs.sh`
 This step bundles the prepared instance and registers it as an EBS backed AMI.
 We rely on the Instance to be prepared as in **Step 1** and check the bundle parameters by script `register-ebs.sh`.
-We bundle and unbundle the Instance backed AMI onto an attached snapshot volume and register a snapshot and an EBS backed AMI.
+We bundle and unbundle the Instance backed AMI ont an attached snapshot volume and register a snapshot and an EBS backed AMI.
+*No user input should required*.

 ```
 $./register-ebs.sh